barryclark/jekyll-now/_posts/2016-07-18-5-tips-to-survive-your-first-week.markdown

 ---
 layout: post
-title: "Vim: 5 Tips to Survive Your First Week"
+title: "5 Tips to Survive Your First Week"
 date: July 18, 2016
 tagline: "That I learned while starting to use Vim" tags : [vim]